Replace, Renew or Expand Your Kitchen

 Most kitchens are designed in one of several pre-determined layouts, such as an L-shape, U-shape, galley or single wall.
 The first three shapes work well, with the sink, stove and refrigerator forming a work triangle.
-If you are happy with way your kitchen is laid out but you need more than a simple facelift, replacing cabinets and appliances is the answer.
+If you are happy with way your kitchen is laid out but you need more than a simple face lift, replacing cabinets and appliances is the answer.
 Your kitchen footprint will remain the same while major kitchen components such as cabinets, appliances, flooring and countertops will be updated.
 A kitchen footprint remodel can be economical, since you will not be moving appliances and gas, water and electrical will remain in their current locations.

 Renew: Reface or Paint Your Cabinets

-Refinishing or refacing cabinets with new doors or refinishing or repainting the cabinets MAY be an economical solution.
+Refinishing or refacing cabinets with new doors or refinishing or repainting the cabinets may be an economical solution.
 If your existing kitchen cabinets are in good working condition, resurfacing your kitchen can be a good option and may lessen the time that your kitchen is under construction.
 However, savings over replacement may be less than you expect, and often there are no savings at all.
 Resurfacing or refacing cabinets with underlying breakage or hidden damage will have very short-term benefits, as the cabinets will need repair or replacement at some point.
 Refinishing a wood-stained cabinet is labor intensive, and harsh chemical strippers, sanding dust and finishing products will affect indoor air quality.
 Initial quotes for cabinet refacing generally don’t include features such as cabinet interiors, drawer boxes and shelves.
-The final bill for refacing frequently exceeds the cost to buy brand new factory-direct cabinets.
+The final bill for refacing frequently exceeds the cost of buying new cabinets.

 Expanding Your Space?